At Folsom Prison: Recording

 On January 10, 1968, Cash and his future wife, singer June Carter, registered at the El Rancho Motel in Sacramento, California.
 They were later accompanied by the Tennessee Three, Carl Perkins, the Statler Brothers, Johnny's father Ray Cash, Reverend Floyd Gressett, pastor of Avenue Community Church in Ventura, California (where Cash often attended services), who counseled inmates at Folsom and helped facilitate the concert and producer Johnston.
 The performers rehearsed for two days, an uncommon occurrence for them, sometimes with two or more songs rehearsed concurrently by various combinations of musicians.

 One focus of the sessions was to learn "Greystone Chapel", a song written by inmate Glen Sherley.
 Sherley had previously recorded a version of the song that he sent to Rev. Gressett via the prison's recreation director.
 During the rehearsals on January 12, California governor Ronald Reagan, who was at the hotel for an after-dinner speech, visited the band and offered his encouragement.
 On January 13, the group traveled to Folsom, meeting Los Angeles Times writer Robert Hilburn and Columbia photographer Jim Marshall, who were hired to document the album for the liner notes.

 Cash held two performances on January 13, one at 9:40 a.m. and another at 12:40 p.m. in case the first performance was unsatisfactory.
 After an introduction by MC Hugh Cherry, who encouraged the prisoners to "respond" to Cash's performance, Carl Perkins performed his hit "Blue Suede Shoes".
 The Statler Brothers then sang their hit "Flowers on the Wall" and the country standard "This Old House".
 Cherry returned to the stage and instructed the inmates not to cheer for Cash until he introduced himself; they obliged.
 The period in which Cash waited for his introduction would become the opening scene of the 2005 Cash biopic Walk the Line.

 Cash opened both shows with a rendition of "Folsom Prison Blues", followed by many songs about prison, including "The Wall", "Green, Green Grass of Home" and the gallows humor song "25 Minutes to Go".
 Cash also included other songs of despair, such as the Merle Travis song "Dark as a Dungeon".
 Following "Orange Blossom Special", Cash included a few "slow, ballad-type songs", including "Send a Picture of Mother" and "The Long Black Veil", followed by three novelty songs from his album Everybody Loves a Nut: "Dirty Old Egg-Sucking Dog", "Flushed from the Bathroom of Your Heart" and "Joe Bean".
 Carter joined Cash to perform a pair of duets.
 After a seven-minute version of a song from his Blood, Sweat and Tears album, "The Legend of John Henry's Hammer", Cash took a break and Carter recited a poem.
 Cash ended both concerts with Sherley's "Greystone Chapel".
-The first concert was considered to be superior than the second, as the musicians were fatigued from the earlier show.
+The first concert was considered to be superior to the second, as the musicians were fatigued from the earlier show.
 Only two songs from the second concert, "Give My Love to Rose" and "I Got Stripes", were included on the album.